kinopio-club/kinopio-help/api/index.md

-newSpacesAreBlank       | `Boolean` | Whether new spaces that the user creates are blank, or have the default onboarding/tutorial cards shouldHideCardTips      | `Boolean` | Whether the user has chosen to hide the card editing tips button ('?') shouldEmailNotifications| `Boolean` | Whether the user has chosen to allow notification emails (default to true) shouldEmailNewsletter   | `Boolean` | Whether the user has chosen to allow newsletter emails (default to true)
+newSpacesAreBlank       | `Boolean` | Whether new spaces that the user creates are blank, or have the default onboarding/tutorial cards shouldHideCardTips      | `Boolean` | Whether the user has chosen to hide the card editing tips button ('?') shouldEmailNotifications| `Boolean` | Whether the user has chosen to allow notification emails (default to true) shouldEmailBulletin   | `Boolean` | Whether the user has chosen to allow bulletin emails (default to true)

 <a class="anchor" data-section="🍓" name="spaces"></a>
 <h2 class="spaces">Spaces</h2>